stackhpc/ansible-slurm-appliance/docs/experimental/modulejail.md

 2. Build an image (current denylist will be propagated to the image)
 3. Deploy and configure staging
 4. Run `ansible/adhoc/modulejail.yml` to create the new `kernel_modules_denylist`
 5. Apply the new denylist in staging and test it.
-In particular, it is advice to confirm that nodes still work after a reboot.
+In particular, it is advised to confirm that nodes still work after a reboot.

 ### Deployment in production